ahmedfgad/GeneticAlgorithmPython/README.md

 Simply, to run the genetic algorithm all you need to do is to create an instance of the `GA` class and pass the appropriate parameters to its constructor.
 The `GA` class has all the required parameters and methods for implementing the genetic algorithm.

 The documentation starts by discussing the available parameters in addition to the steps of using the library.
 Note that the [PyGAD library](https://pypi.org/project/pygad) is a reflection to the **GeneticAlgorithmPython** GitHub project.
 As a result, the documentation can either use **project** or **library** interchangeably.

+## The Projects in the Series

+The 3 projects in the series of building and training neural networks using the genetic algorithm are as follows:

+1. [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython): Implements the genetic algorithm.
+2. [NumPyANN](https://github.com/ahmedfgad/NumPyANN): Implements neural networks without being trained (i.e. only the forward pass).
+3. [NeuralGenetic](https://github.com/ahmedfgad/NeuralGenetic/): Trains neural networks implemented in [NumPyANN](https://github.com/ahmedfgad/NumPyANN) using the genetic algorithm implemented in [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython).

+Feel free to leave an issue in this project (https://github.com/ahmedfgad/GeneticAlgorithmPython) in case something is not working properly or to ask for questions.
+I am also available for e-mails at ahmed.f.gad@gmail.com

 ## Supported Parameters